explore SWEDEN (Family)

 Discover Sweden

 SWEDEN, located in Northern Europe on the Scandinavian Peninsula, is known for its stunning natural beauty, innovative design, and high quality of life.
 From shimmering lakes and vast forests to modern cities like Stockholm and Gothenburg, Sweden blends nature with sophistication.
 Renowned for its contributions to music, fashion, and technology, it’s the birthplace of ABBA, IKEA, and Spotify.
 With traditions like fika (coffee and pastry breaks) and Midsummer celebrations, Sweden embraces balance, community, and the simple joys of everyday life.
+Swedish cuisine is known for its simple, comforting flavors, featuring hearty ingredients like potatoes, seafood, and warming spices balanced with subtle sweetness.
+This kit makes those flavors approachable, even if you have never cooked Swedish food before.

 Discover Sweden Discover Sweden